man writing on paper

 Paid representatives

-So aside from the specific rules of the AFCS, like how to apply and how to fill in the form, I should have been about as well prepared as anyone could be to do my own application.
+So aside from any procedures specific to the AFCS, like how to apply, I should have been about as well prepared as anyone could be to do my own application.

 I still used a solicitor.

 It is perfectly possible to make the claim yourself.
 The harder part comes when challenging Veterans UK’s first decision.
-The need to challenge isn’t certain, but I believe it is highly likely, due to lack of understanding of the law by Veterans UK, and a lack of understanding of mental health conditions.
+The need to challenge isn’t certain, but I believe it is highly likely.
+I think, and hope in a way, this is due to a lack of understanding of the law by Veterans UK, and a lack of understanding of mental health conditions.
+Unfortunately it could be widespread fobbing off of cases in the hope of saving money.
 I’ll go a bit deeper into Veterans UK on another page of this site.

 What the quotation I started this page with should say is: